The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 |---|---|---|---|---|

 Clients do not send files in your format.
 They send files in their format, which reflects however their source system is configured, what their admin named the fields, and what columns they decided to include.
-That variance is the norm.
+Plan around that variance as the default condition of every client implementation.

 DataFlowMapper's AI mapping suggestions analyze source headers and sample data, then return confidence-scored field mapping proposals, catching variations like CustID vs. Customer_ID or dob vs. Date of Birth that exact string matching misses.
 The team reviews the ambiguous cases rather than re-mapping every field from scratch.
 High-confidence matches are accepted in bulk; only the genuinely uncertain ones surface for human decision-making.